yukselao/xfe-downloader/README.md

 Downloads IOCs on https://exchange.xforce.ibmcloud.com/collection/Threat-Actors-Capitalizing-on-COVID-19-f812020e3eddbd09a0294969721643fe and linked collections.
 Creates QRadar Reference Sets with these contents.

-The content can be used for threat hunting with historical investigation.
+The content can be used for threat hunting with historical investigation on QRadar.
 Also the content can be used with IDS/IPS solutions

 This tool is not part of official QRadar setup.
 Should be run on console.
 Tested on QRadar 7.3.3 community edition.